Kristina01111000/lavendersite/README.md

-- use lavender plant from farm for circle on home page
-- bumble bee on asters for circle photo, golden rod (solidago)
-- for event circle, stock photo of picnic in big field (hopefully lavender) first big event next july farm to fork meal, include local businesses
-    -  or wrought iron fences in lavender fields relaxing in flowers
-   -  photo of her daughter sitting in lavender field
-- move subtitle below title on homepage
-- remove the button above the logo  (contact page button)
-- she is sending footer info today
 - keep contact page, she is going to make some podcasts and use the email list to contact people
 - she is going to check the fav garden email, dont point it